Privacy Issues in Large Language Models: A Survey: Machine Unlearning

-\cite{Zanella_B_guelin_2020} found that model updates (such as unlearning) can possibly pose a privacy risk if an adversary has access to the versions of the model pre and post update.
+\textbf{Unlearning as a Privacy Risk:} \cite{Zanella_B_guelin_2020} found that model updates (such as unlearning) can possibly pose a privacy risk if an adversary has access to the versions of the model pre and post update.
 Through a differential analysis of the model output, a powerful membership inference attack can be performed on the model.
 For more details on this, see Section~\ref{sec:mi_attacks}.
-Their attack highlights how machine unlearning is an orthogonal concept to differential privacy, and can in some cases increase risk from a data privacy perspective.
+Their attack highlights how machine unlearning is not an orthogonal concept to differential privacy, and can in some cases increase risk from a data privacy perspective.